-Heather Ahtone is the senior curator at the American Indian Cultural Center and Museum in downtown Oklahoma City.
+Heather Ahtone is the senior curator at the First Americans Museum in downtown Oklahoma City.
 She is a proud citizen of the Chickasaw Nation and is of both Chickasaw and Choctaw descent.

 Ahtone completed her associate's degree at the Institute of American Indian Arts in 1993, and then went on to receive her master's from the University of Oklahoma in 2006.
 Ahtone curated independently and worked with the Institute of American Indian Arts Museum and the Southwestern Association of Indian Arts in Santa Fe, New Mexico.
 She also worked for Ralph Appelbaum Associates in New York.